-In the category of C^ -algebras, the natural morphisms are the -homomorphisms, i.e. the algebra homomorphisms which preserve the involution.
+In the category of C^ -algebras, the natural morphisms are the (unital) -homomorphisms, i.e. the algebra homomorphisms which preserve the involution and the identity.
 They are automatically contractive.

-In fact, every unital commutative C^ -algebra A arises in this fashion:
+In fact, all unital commutative C^ -algebras arise in this fashion: